Please read the following from the Ottawa Citizen… After reading please read my comments at the end.

 “I think that the challenge now is to not think this is the entire answer,” she said.

-Crooks said that adults have to be engaged in the anti-bullying discussion just as much as their children: They need to watch their own behaviour, learn about their children’s social media use, and extend the anti-bullying conversation to community organizations that involve youth.
+Crooks said that adults have to be engaged in the anti-bullying discussion just as much as their children: They need to watch their own behavior, learn about their children’s social media use, and extend the anti-bullying conversation to community organizations that involve youth.

 David Smith is also reticent about the program’s impact.
-The University of Ottawa education professor noted the government’s “modest investment” of a quarter-million dollars that boosted an already existing program, and the lack of evaluation of the program’s effectiveness as points of concerns.
+The University of Ottawa education professor noted the government’s “modest investment” of a quarter-million dollars that boosted an already existing program, and the lack of evaluation of the program’s effectiveness as points of concern.